reach-sh/reach-lang/docs/src/rsh/compute/index.md

 range: 46 - 49
 ```

-In this code, the `{!rsh} Participant`s are defined on line 11 and 12.
+In this code, the `{!rsh} Participant`s are defined on lines 11 and 12.
 At the moment of `{!rsh} timeout`, line 47 permits any of the `{!rsh} Participant`s to make a publication.

 In an application with a participant class, this means any principal at all, because there is no restriction on which principals (i.e. addresses) may serve as a member of that class.